 Value of Suffering

 But in the light of salvation, suffering takes on a whole new meaning.
-As Father Spitzer points out in the video above, suffering can be a gift that purifies us in love and faith.
+As Father Spitzer points out in the video below, suffering can be a gift that purifies us in love and faith.
 When we accept our burdens, they help us get to heaven, to an eternity of joy.

 For more from Fr.
 Spitzer on suffering and happiness, check out this full article.